mixmaxhq/terraform-aws-fargate-service-with-lb/README.md

 #### set\_public\_sg\_rule

-Description: Whether to set the public security group rule allowing all access
+Description: Whether to set the public security group rule allowing all access.
+This is only used on public load balancers and is useful to set to 'false' if you want to create an internet-facing load balancer that only accepts traffic from certain sources, ie Github -> Jenkins but nothing else over the public internet.

 Type:
 `bool`